• LOGOS BIBLE STUDY - click on lesson

 you and lead you in His service – Luke 4:14.

-hat is learned by the wilderness experience – total dependence on the Lord and His loving care
+C. What is learned by the wilderness experience – total dependence on the Lord and His loving care

 and faithfulness.